Baking is good for the soul my friends.

-These cookies bring the magic of the chocolate and peanut butter combo into a perfect treat with a soft and pillowy texture.
+These cookies bring the magic of the chocolate and peanut butter combo into a perfect treat with every soft and crispy bite.

 - 2/3 cup peanut butter

 - Pre-heat oven to 350 degrees F (180 C).
-Cream butter and sugars together in the bowl of stand mixer fitted with beater attachment.
-Beat in eggs one at a time.
-Add salt, soda, vanilla, and peanut butter and beat until smooth.
-Add flour one cup at a time until the dough comes together and is evenly mixed.
+Beat the peanut butter and sugar together in the bowl of stand mixer fitted with beater attachment.
+Beat in coconut cream one at a time.
+Add salt, baking powder, vanilla and beat until smooth.
+Add the flours one cup at a time until the dough comes together and is evenly mixed.

-- Roll the dough into 1 inch-ish balls and place on parchment lined cookie sheet about 2 inches apart.
-Place a chocolate star on top of each one and press down slightly.
-Bake for 8 - 10 minutes until edges are just beginning to brown.
+- Roll the dough into 1 1/2 inch-ish balls and place on parchment lined cookie sheet about 2 inches apart.
+Use a fork to press down and make criss cross marks on them.
+Bake for 10 -12 minutes until edges are just beginning to brown.
 Remove from oven and leave on pan for about 5 minutes, then remove to cooling rack.

 - If you'd prefer to press chocolate squares into them all, do this right after pulling from the oven.
 However, if you want to dip or drizzle the cookies, simply melt the chocolate over low heat in a double boiler and coat as desired.